Imran Khan: Initial years

-In 1987, President Zia-ul-Haq offered him a post in the Pakistan Muslim League (PML), which he declined.
-In 1993, Khan was appointed tourism ambassador in the caretaker government of Moeenuddin Ahmad Qureshi for three months until it was dissolved.
-In late 1994, he joined former ISI chief Hamid Gul and Muhammad Ali Durrani of Pasban, a breakaway of Jamaat-e-Islami, to launch a "pressure group" as a civil society watchdog.
-Khan soon grew uncomfortable with being seen as closely associated with Gul and left the group.
+In 1987, President Zia-ul-Haq offered Khan a post in the Pakistan Muslim League (PML), which he declined.
+In 1993, he was appointed tourism ambassador in the caretaker government of Moeenuddin Ahmad Qureshi, serving for three months until the government was dissolved.
+He entered politics in the mid-1990s in open alliance with former Inter-Services Intelligence (ISI) chief Hamid Gul.
+Khan joined Gul and Muhammad Ali Durrani in planning to launch a "pressure group" to act as a civil society watchdog, but the group never materialised.

-In 1995, Prime Minister Benazir Bhutto, fearing a military coup that could make Khan Prime Minister, responded with punitive measures.
-State television refused to air archival cricket footage and banned fundraising ads for his Shaukat Khanum Memorial Cancer Hospital during Ramadan.
-Authorities also planted rumours that Khan was under investigation for embezzlement and tax irregularities.
+In 1995, Prime Minister Benazir Bhutto, fearing a military coup that could make him prime minister, responded with punitive measures.
+State television refused to air archival cricket footage and banned fundraising advertisements for Shaukat Khanum Memorial Cancer Hospital during Ramadan.
+Authorities also spread rumours that he was under investigation for embezzlement and tax irregularities.
 Donations to the hospital halved that year as a result.

-On 25 April 1996, Khan founded the political party Pakistan Tehreek-e-Insaf (PTI).
-Nawaz Sharif invited Khan to join his party, offering second-in-command position and 30 National Assembly seats; Khan declined.
-He ran for the National Assembly in the 1997 Pakistani general election from the constituencies — NA-53 Mianwali and NA-94 Lahore — as a PTI candidate but lost both to PML-N.
+On 25 April 1996, he founded Pakistan Tehreek-e-Insaf (PTI).
+Nawaz Sharif invited him to join his party, offering him the second-in-command position and 30 National Assembly seats; Khan declined.
+In the 1997 election, he contested the National Assembly constituencies of NA-53 Mianwali and NA-94 Lahore as a PTI candidate but lost both to candidates of the Pakistan Muslim League (N) (PML (N)).

-Khan supported General Musharraf's 1999 Pakistani coup d'état, believing Musharraf would "end corruption and clear out the political mafias."
-Khan's PTI was among the parties that supported Pervez Musharraf in the 2002 Pakistani referendum.
-Khan participated in the 2002 Pakistani general election and said that if his party did not win a majority, they would consider forming a coalition.
-He was the only winner from PTI in that election.
+Khan initially supported General Musharraf's 1999 Pakistani coup d'état, believing Musharraf would end corruption and the influence of political elites.
+His PTI was among the parties that supported Pervez Musharraf in the 2002 Pakistani referendum.
+However, Khan's relationship with the regime deteriorated.
+In July 2002, Musharraf's principal secretary Tariq Aziz tried to persuade him to join a pro-military alliance, but the meeting ended in acrimony, with Aziz telling Khan that he would never win his seat.
+Khan contested the 2002 Pakistani general election, saying that PTI would consider forming a coalition if it did not win a majority, and was the party's only successful candidate.